-Tasmania offers some of the best spots for those who want to get off the bitumen.
+Of the many places to visit in Tasmania, some of the best spots are for those who want to get off the bitumen.
 Australia’s most southern state has an array of pristine locations, from secluded beaches to ancient rainforests.
 Here are four Tasmania 4WD off-road touring drives for your next adventure.

 We have rated the drives as easy (mostly on unsealed roads suitable for two-wheel drive vehicles), medium (suitable for four-wheel drive vehicles and trail bikes) and hard (for experienced four-wheel drivers) according to Tasmania Parks and Wildlife Services’ rating.

 On a medium drive, expect to encounter some areas of boggy soil, rocks or sand so some off-road driving experience is recommended.
 Hard drives are really only for experienced four-wheel drive or trail bike users as there might be deep bogs, steep slopes and soft sand.

 The Wild West is the setting for this 4WD off road touring adventure along the longest beach in Tasmania.

 Access is via Ocean Beach Road in Strahan, which is an old fishing village 298km west of Hobart.